Nanuit Itillinga National Wildlife Area

-Polar Bear Pass National Wildlife Area is a National Wildlife Area on Bathurst Island within Qikiqtaaluk, Nunavut, Canada.
-It is on federal Crown land, and is administered by the Canadian Wildlife Service, a division of Environment Canada, with respect to the Canada Wildlife Act's National Wildlife Area Regulations.
+Nanuit Itillinga National Wildlife Area formerly the Polar Bear Pass National Wildlife Area is a National Wildlife Area on Bathurst Island within the Qikiqtaaluk Region, Nunavut, Canada.
+It is on federal Crown land, and is administered by the Canadian Wildlife Service, a division of Environment and Climate Change Canada, with respect to the Canada Wildlife Act's National Wildlife Area Regulations.
 Land use is also subject to the Nunavut Land Claims Agreement.
 To the north and west is Qausuittuq National Park.

-The NWA received the federally designated conservation status on 1 January 1985.
+The National Wildlife Area (NWA) received the federally designated conservation status on 1 January 1985.
 Of its 2675 km2 in overall size, 214 km2 is a marine area with marine, intertidal, and subtidal components.